Villacarrillo

 Villacarrillo is a locality and Spanish municipality located in the south-western part of the region of Las Villas, in the province of Jaén.
 It borders the municipalities of Santisteban del Puerto, Iznatoraf, Villanueva del Arzobispo, Santiago-Pontones, Santo Tomé, Úbeda (by the enclave known as Rincón de Úbeda), and Sabiote.

 The municipality includes the population centers of Villacarrillo - which hosts the capital of the Las Villas region -, Mogón, La Caleruela, Agrupación de Mogón y Arroturas.
 It has a population of 10,902 inhabitants.

+Economy

+Villacarrillo is known as a centre of olive oil production in Spain, with the world's largest olive oil mill, capable of processing 2,500 tonnes of olives per day, located in the municipality.
+More than 70% of Spain's olive oil production takes place in the Jaén province, of which Villacarrillo is a part.